A Wily Patriot Outwits the Brits

 After the Battle of Guilford Court House in today’s Greensboro, the British Army remained on the battlefield a few nights before its commander, Lt.
 Gen. Lord Charles Cornwallis, decided to move south to recover.
 On March 18, 1781, the army camped on the Bell’s Mill property and the plantation immediately north of it.

 William made himself scarce to avoid capture.
+Three children, from 13 to 20, were living at home, along with some number of enslaved people.
 Cornwallis told Martha he was going to use the mill to grind grain for the troops and would occupy her house.
 She asked if he was going to burn them.
 Cornwallis said no, and asked why she had asked.
 Bell supposedly replied that if he “‘intended to burn our mill, I had intended to save you the trouble by burning it myself before you derived much benefit from it…’”

 She told several neighbors afterward that Cornwallis first claimed he had wiped out the Continental army.
 But he kept opening the back door that looked onto the road to Cross Creek (now Fayetteville).
 When she asked why, he admitted, “‘Well, madam, to tell you the truth, I never saw such fighting since God made me, and another such victory would annihilate me.’”